MetOffice/simulation-systems/source/Development/macros.rst

 the rose-apps in LFRic Apps, but changes to Apps must not affect Core.
 Therefore, the apply_macros script requires a working copy of LFRic Apps to work, but will source it's own copy of Core if required.
-If your only changes are to LFRic Core metadata, then you will require a linked LFRic Apps ticket and test branch, but potentially not a development branch.
+If your only changes are to LFRic Core metadata, then you will require a linked LFRic Apps PR and test branch, but potentially not a development branch.
+In order to avoid potential ticket number clashes between LFRic Core and LFRic Apps, we recommend using LFRic Apps Issue/PR number for the macro tag.

 .. important::